City of Manchester

 Cloudy water:

 Cloudy water is usually a sign that air has entered the system.
-This could be caused by a faulty softener, home plumbing or by Village DPW hydrant flushing or a water main break.
+This could be caused by a faulty softener, home plumbing or by City DPW hydrant flushing or a water main break.
 These problems also can usually be resolved by flushing your system.
 Turn on the largest faucet in the house and run till clear.
-If the problem persists, call the Village at (734) 428-7877.
+If the problem persists, call the City at (734) 428-7877.

 Odorous water: